Skip to main content

 • “Runs great on SteamOS!”

-• “The game maintains a steady frame rate, providing a smooth experience.”
+• “The game maintains a solid frame rate, even during intense action sequences.”

-• “I haven't encountered any crashes or bugs, which makes for a stable gameplay experience.”
+• “I haven't experienced any crashes or bugs, which is impressive for a game of this scale.”

 • “This game seems pretty buggy.”

-• “Haven Moon unfortunately commits many of the worst crimes of point-and-click puzzle games of this sort: pixel-hunting -- a cardinal sin in 3D games, mandatory incorrectly-hinted large search-space guesswork, 'precise' maps that actually represent inaccurate geometry upon which puzzles depend, buggy and badly-hinted puzzles, nearly silent but crucial audio 'clues', and visual hints that are nearly impossible to pick up on when one's display gamma is a bit too high.”
+• “Haven Moon unfortunately commits many of the worst crimes of point-and-click puzzle games of this sort (Myst-like): pixel-hunting -- a cardinal sin in 3D games, mandatory incorrectly-hinted large search-space guesswork, 'precise' maps that actually represent inaccurate geometry upon which puzzles depend, buggy and badly-hinted puzzles, nearly silent but crucial audio 'clues', and visual hints that are nearly impossible to pick up on when one's display gamma is a bit too high.”

 • “Buggy.”